karateboss/mcp-pdf-reader/README.md

 # MCP Enabled PDF Reader
 Model Context Protocol (MCP) server exposes a tool called read_pdf to read a single pdf document.
 This has been tested on Claude Desktop and LibreChat with Ollama.
-There is no maximum size to the pdf file that can be read in; the number of tokens will be the limiting factor.
+Although there is no maximum size to the pdf file that can be read, the number of tokens passed to the model will be the limiting factor.

 ## Installation